Replacement Manhole Covers

 - Quick - no traffic inconvenience

 - Corrosion protected

 Manholes are underground chambers built to provide man-entry access to service and maintain sewer and drain lines, water valves and meters, and communication and power equipment.
 They are subject to erosion from ground water intrusion, corrosion from liquids and gases, dynamic traffic loads as well as general deterioration from age and wear.
+Many towns and Cities across the world have Manhole Repair problems.
 Out of sight, their degradation is not easily monitored.
 When neglected, complete collapse is likely.

 Occurring at least every 100 to 300 feet (50-100 meters), they become an integral part of each piping system.
 Studies in the USA show that more than half of all pipe defects occur within 10 feet (3m) of either side of manholes.
 And, since they are in direct contact with the surface, they are often the first segment of the sewer system to result in major damage.

 With the advent of effective pipe repair technologies, the defects and problems in manholes are now receiving increased attention.
 The leaks that are prevented by lining pipes are redirected to the next weakest part of the system, which usually the manholes.
-Engineers and cities worldwide are realizing the benefit of effective repairs to manholes.
-They know that neglecting such an integral part of the system, by concentrating on the pipe, only shifts the problem.
+Engineers and cities worldwide are realizing the benefit of effective Repairs to Manholes.
+They know that neglecting such an integral part of the system, by concentrating on the pipe, only shifts the problem so effective Manhole Lining is now paramount.
 Having any part of the system fail means that the whole system has failed.
-The good news is that manholes are the easiest segment to investigate and the most effective and least costly to repair.
+The good news is that Manholes are the easiest segment to investigate and the most effective and least costly to repair.

-A visual inspection should be made to determine the location and extent of all defects.
+A visual Manhole Inspection should be made to determine the location and extent of all defects.
 Common areas are the bench, channel, wall and mortar joints, the casting, and the casting-chimney joint and pipe/wall penetrations.

 The four major criteria for determining the thickness of the new liner are: